Clif Bar | Energy Bar Chocolate Almond Fudge & White Chocolate Macadamia Nut

 What can I say, PB2 was out of stock, and we thought why not try another brand just to compare?

 Don’t ask me how I could feel that 1 extra gram of sugar, I just could.
-While I personally like the PB2 better, in all honesty, the difference isn’t as highly noticeable when you blend it in a smoothie like I do.
+While I personally like the PB2 better, in all honesty, the difference isn’t as highly noticeable when you blend it into a smoothie like I do.
 I’ll choose PB2 though only because it’s slightly cheaper.
 I also don’t think peanut butter should be sweet, you rather mix it with something sweet.

 However, Peanut Butter & Co offers a little more variety of flavors like vanilla and added Flax & Chia seeds; you can buy a variety pack at Amazon.